The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 6. Probability Density Functions#

-In the previous chapter, we modeled empirical distributions with theoretical distributions including the binomial, Poisson, exponential, and normal distributions.
+In the previous chapter, we modeled data with theoretical distributions including the binomial, Poisson, exponential, and normal distributions.

 The binomial and Poisson distributions are discrete, which means that the outcomes have to be distinct or separate elements, like an integer number of hits and misses, or goals scored.
 In a discrete distribution, each outcome is associated with a probability mass.

 The exponential and normal distribution are continuous, which means the outcomes can be locations on a spectrum – like a wavelength – or ratios – like height and weight, which are ratios relative to their units of measure.
 In a discrete distribution, each outcome is associated with a probability density.
-To understand probability density, let’s start by comparing distributions.
+Probability density is an abstract idea, and many people find it difficult at first, but we’ll take it one step at a time.
+As a first step, let’s think again about comparing distributions.

 Click here to run this notebook on Colab.